Collings A Esme - Brighton

 Collings (born 1851, Weston-super-Mare), became a master printer,

-but Arthur Collings and his brother, William Edward Collings
+but Arthur Albert Collings and his brother, William Edward Collings

 (born 1856, Weston-super-Mare), followed their father's trade of